 4. I want to be single and in a relationship.

 However, at this time in my life, battling oversensitivity, self-esteem issues, anxiety, and occasional depression, I don’t think that I’m good enough to be with those amazing people.
 I’m still working on expanding my comfort zone and creating a stable life for myself.
-But, when I am ready, issues aside, I want the best for myself and I’ll likely end unsatisfactory relationships in search of something better.
+But when I’m ready, issues aside, I want the best for myself and I’ll likely end any unsatisfactory relationships in search of something better.

-As an INFJ and a writer, I also need a lot of time to myself, and I won’t be giving up my time and energy for just anybody.
+As an INFJ and a writer, I also need a lot of time to myself — so I won’t be giving up my time and energy for just anybody.
 So, singledom and I are becoming very good friends.